ThugXD/Android_Development_In_Kotlin/README.md

 # Android_Development_In_Kotlin
-Holla vafana, Here is a description for your new repository on learning Android development with Kotlin:
+Holla Holla vafana, himina ThugXD, Here is a description for your new repository on learning Android development with Kotlin:

 # Android Developer Kotlin Course